realworldocaml/book/en/interfacing-with-C.md

 Building OCaml values to return from C is a little more involved, since we must ensure that any OCaml allocations aren't immediately cleaned up by the garbage collector before they have been registered as live values.
-Luckily, OCaml provides some more macros to ease this.
+Luckily, OCaml provides some more macros to make this easier to enforce.
 Let's extend our earlier example to return a tuple of integers instead of just the result.

 ```ocaml
 external add_numbers: int -> int -> int * int * int32 = "caml_add_numbers"